OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 4. It will open the app in **Home** tab and select **Start now**.
 5. Select the team you want to use, and create an application.
 When prompted, name the application **Demo** and select **Save**.
 If this is the first time you are creating an app in the team, it will take a few seconds to setup a Dataverse database before you are prompted to name the application

-Now, import the template solution:
+Next, import the template solution:

 1. In the Power Apps app, select the Build tab to see your list of teams on the side panel.
 ![image](https://user-images.githubusercontent.com/54556057/156798088-1acdd0f9-5190-4844-b23e-dd2a5ff07563.png)
 2. Select the team you choose in the previous step from the list.
 The app you just created will appear in the main section of the window, this may take a few minutes to update.